jpm4rtinss/PersonalBudget/README.md

 PersonalBudget</h1>

 <p align="center">
 Personal budget application for the web development course by Udemy, made with Bootstrap for a responsive Layout and Javascript ES6 for the logic, where it is possible to post and remove expenses, besides find them using filters.
-The expenses is saved in local storage.
+The expenses are saved on local storage.
 </p>